 The word marketing has a different meaning for each agency.
 Although insurance customers renew their policies yearly, insurance agencies still depend on using marketing strategies to consistently grow their customer base.
-That’s why it’s important to work with carriers that have a robust offering of tools and solutions that can meet an agency where you are in your marketing efforts.
+That’s why it’s important to work with carriers that have a robust offering of tools and solutions that can provide guidance on marketing for insurance agencies.

-It’s no surprise in today’s world, 93% of online experiences begin with a search engine.
+It’s no surprise in today’s world, nearly all online experiences begin with a search engine.
 Furthermore, 46% of all Google searches are for local information, proving that investing in organic search can directly translate to relevant, local leads.1 Think about the last purchase you made, chances are you did some online research first.

 When it comes to appearing in search results, keyword research plays a big part in SEO.
 To optimize your content, you’ll want to research the top keywords for insurance agencies and ensure you include them.

-For appointed agencies, every agency location has its own page on the Nationwide locator to help their business appear in search engines for local searches.
+For appointed agencies, every agency location has its own page on the Nationwide Agent Locator to help their business appear in search engines for local searches.
 Having a page on the website of strong brand like Nationwide improves the agency’s overall authority on the internet and allows their locator page to rank for commonly searched terms that a small business would otherwise find challenging.
 The capabilities with the Agent Locator ensures Nationwide agents are highly visible anywhere a user is interacting online.
 In 2022, Agent Locator had a 18% year-over-year increase in revenue-generating engagement like clicks-to-call, direction clicks, and clicks-to-email.2

-Agencies differ on their views of co-branding, but those who embrace it find that it can be an effective marketing tool According to Insurance Journal, one of the most effective ways for an agency to build its book of business is through a co-branded marketing campaign, “with one of its carriers, a vendor that provides a unique service, or even another agency with complementary products and services.”
+Insurance agencies differ on their views of co-branding, but those who embrace it find that it can be an effective marketing tool.
 With co-branding, you can add brand credibility and find new marketing opportunities.
 To help make the most of the opportunity, think through your goals with co-branding.